An open letter to those building the new layers of infrastructure in web3.

 How decentralized is crypto really?

-If decentralization is the goal, then I can’t help but ask one simple question: how decentralized is this industry?
+If decentralization is the goal, how decentralized is this industry currently?
 Have we done a good job at truly breaking down barriers?
+While we’ve come a long way, there are still many roadblocks and gatekeepers in the industry.

-The average layer 2 experience is controlled by a central entity.
+Consider the average layer 2 experience, which is usually still controlled by a central entity.
 The power to verify, order, batch, and subsequently post user transactions to the L1, is solely controlled by the company who built the network.
+Censorship is possible.